Cumulative Consensus Score: Label-Free and Model-Agnostic Evaluation of Object Detectors in Deployment: Inside Cumulative Consensus Score

-Once the threshold $\beta$ is applied, we transform $\Omega_{ij}$ to a new matrix~$\Omega'_{ij}$, where only significant IoU values (those exceeding the threshold) are retained, and all others are suppressed to 0.
-This step emphasizes meaningful overlaps and discards minor ones.
+Only IoU values strictly greater than $\beta$ are retained.
+This step removes minor overlaps and emphasizes meaningful spatial agreement.
+In our example with $\beta = 0.5$, the entries in $\Omega_{12}$ remain unchanged since both non-zero values exceed the threshold, whereas in $\Omega_{13}$ the value $0.4730$ is suppressed to zero, resulting in $\Omega'_{13}$ being identically zero.
 The choice of~$\beta$ follows the convention established in~\cite{Miller2018icra}, where an IoU of at least~$0.5$ is considered the minimum requirement for associating a detection with a ground-truth object.
-For the example in Fig.~\ref{fig:ccs.computation.example}, as $\Omega_{13} = \left( \right)^{\mathsf{T}}$ has an element with a value~$0.4730$ being smaller than $\beta=0.5$, in $\Omega'_{13}$ the value is suppressed to~$0$.